nuuuwan/news_lk3_data/README.md

 There is still no official confirmation that Raisi is dead, but medics have said that they found “no signs” of life at the crash site.

 09.26 - Rescue teams pictured during search for president's helicopter

-Rescuers with the Iranian Red Crescent Society are pictured at an unknown location as they search for the crash site of a helicopter carrying Iranian President Ebrahim Raisi.

-The aircraft was an American made Bell 212 helicopter and is believed to have crashed into a mountain in Iran as a result of bad weather as Mr Raisi returned from a meeting with the leader of Azerbaijan.

-Rescue teams fought blizzards and difficult terrain through the night to reach the wreckage in East Azerbaijan province in the early hours of Monday.

 ...